Dr. Daantje Meuwissen

 Daantje is currently working on early modern sketchbooks from the North.
 Only a handful of model-and sketchbooks from the North have survived, but they fulfill a crucial position within art history.
 Daantje aims to ‘dissect’ the extant Northern sketchbooks from a technical, functional, and comparative perspective.
 She is currently working on a reconstruction of the Errera-sketchbook from the Antwerp workshop of Joachim Patinir (ca. 1480-1524).

-Daantje teaches courses in the BA-, MA- and RMA-program.
-In addition, she is internship-coordinator within the Research Master Art History.
+Daantje is coordinator of the Research Master Art History.
+She teaches courses in the BA-, MA- and RMA-program.
+In 2024, she was elected ‘Teacher of the Year’.